maxbachmann-university/CustomVector/README.md

 Last submission date: November 19, 2018

-Goal of the project was to create a vector class with the functions described in [required functions](Required functions) and test it using Catch2
+Goal of the project was to create a vector class with the functions described in Required functions and test it using Catch2

 ## Required functions: